akka/akka-projection/docs/src/main/paradox/overview.md

 Note that it is important that all `akka-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.

-The table below shows Akka Projection’s direct dependencies and the second tab shows all libraries it depends on transitively.
+The table below shows Akka Projection's direct dependencies and the second tab shows all libraries it depends on transitively.

 @@dependencies{ projectId="core" }